Runner's Footprints

 What factors affect my ability to tolerate heat?

 You will generally be able to handle heat better when you are physically fit.
-Elderly individuals usually don’t tolerate heat as well as younger individuals, but this difference disappears when active and fit senior citizens are evaluated.
-Other things that reduce your ability to tolerate heat include:
+Elderly individuals usually don’t tolerate heat as well as younger individuals.
+This is due to the decreased ability to sweat as we age into our golden years.
+However, heat tolerance is also trainable in seniors and adults.

 • sleep deprivation